vivekbharadhwajsa/Drowziness-detection-using-NN/README.md

 (This project does not use the Eye Aspect Ratio(EAR) in order to detect drowziness.
 The file extension for drowziness detection using EAR will be added later)

-Softwares: Python, OpenCV, pandas, Keras, haar cascade
+**Softwares: Python, OpenCV, pandas, Keras, haar cascade and Jupyter Notebook**